 Several sites and most museums, including the four national museums of Rome, are closed on Mondays.
 The Colosseum, Forum, Palatine Hill, and Pantheon are open.
 It is a good idea to double check the location's hours before you go.

-Roma Pass includes free transportation for three days and free admission for your choice of two museums or sites.
-After the first two uses, Roma Pass gives the holder a reduced admission price at other museums and sites, exhibitions, and events.
+The Roma Pass includes free transportation for three days and free admission for your choice of two museums or sites.
+After the first two uses, the Roma Pass gives the holder a reduced admission price at 30 museums and archeological sites, exhibitions, and events.

-If you wait until you have your feet on the ground, the Roma Pass can be purchased at Tourist Information Points, including the train station and Fiumincino Airport, travel agencies, hotels, Atac (bus) ticket offices, news stands, and tabacchi (tabacchi definition).
-Roma Pass can also be purchased directly from the museum or site ticket windows.
+If you wait until you have your feet on the ground, the Roma Pass can be purchased at Tourist Information Points, including the train station and Fiumicino Airport, travel agencies, hotels, Atac (bus) ticket offices, newsstands, and tabacchi, or tobacco shop.
+The Roma Pass can also be purchased directly from the museum or site ticket windows.